dlwh/draccus/README.md

 (This is a difference from Pyrallis.)

-We support including config files from other config files via [pyyaml-include](https://github.com/tanbro/pyyaml-include).
+We support including config files from other config files using the `!include` tag.
 This is useful for splitting up your config into multiple files, or for including a base config file in your config.

 It works like this: